 From the north, a few trails (TH's at: Liptovský Jan, Liptovská Porúbka and Mihalovo) converge at a place called Brtkovica, which is both a vast clearing and a little hamlet of several shepherd huts and little cottages, some of which have been converted into vacation homes or chalets for rent.
 From Brtkovica, a steep ascent through the forested slopes of Slemä (1514m, part of its limestone cliffs shows up) takes you to its, still densely wooded, summit.
 Slemä can be considered the north summit of the Ohnište-Slemä Massif.

 On the way, there's a shelter which was used by Slovak resistance fighters during World War II and at the very top of Slemä lies the wreck of a Russian plane that crashed into the mountain at that time.
 Having climbed Slemä, the trail winds its way through coniferous forest down to Michalovské sedlo (sedlo = saddle) and Zadná poľana (Rear Clearing).
-If you're running out of water, there is a spring near there but it is not easy to find it: Please click the photo of the spring for directions.
+If you're running out of water, there is a spring near there.
+Until recently it wasn't easy to find (please click the photo of the spring for directions), but now (2017) an arrow fixed to a wooden post shows the way.
 The green trail continues gently upwards, across the lush meadow, then again through the forest with the first glimpses of Okno, and finally it reaches the edge of another clearing, which is called Prednápoľana (Front Clearing).
 Here the green trail forks.
 Now you'll have to make a little round-trip: Take the right turn and follow the path, which turns a bit muddy and runs over plenty of tree roots and some fallen trees.
 In about twenty minutes, the path will bring you to the summit of Ohnište, where you should find a log book in a metal case on the summit post.

 After returning to the green trail junction at Predná poľana, the other green thread will take you to Svidovské sedlo, over a fairly steep, forested drop (a bit of easy scrambling for those heading in the opposite direction), which is an extension of the bluff below the summit of Ohnište, although it is not a cliff any more.
 Svidovské sedlo is a pass where marked trails from all four corners of the world intersect.
 You'll cross a rivulet just before reaching the saddle.
 If you are in a hurry heading towards Liptovský Jan, look out so as not to walk along the road, which is also a marked bike trail – to make a short cut, follow the blue and yellow marks down across the meadow, and later on along the brook.
 Access to Svidovské sedlo from the: